acierto/email-inputs/README.md

 emailsInput.replaceAll(['john@miro.com', 'marieke@miro.com']);
 ```

-In the sources of playground you can find the example of usage of this method to set initial values for certain "cases".
+In the sources of the playground you can find the example of usage of this method to set initial values for certain "cases".
 Check out for that `playground-form.ts` method `postRender`.

 This method takes a performance in mind and only perform [DOM](https://www.w3schools.com/js/js_htmldom.asp)